Brittany Hölljes: Artistry and influences

-Hölljes, like the rest of Delta Rae, believes in the power of music.
+Brittany Hölljes, like the rest of Delta Rae, believes in the power of music.
 She often speaks of the significant impact of the Delta Rae's "diehard fans" on the band and on her.
 She once said, "I hope that when people listen to our music, they feel the love and care that is in it.
 I hope that people can take the songs that are imbued with magic and folklore and that can awaken some part of their spirit.
 I hope that people can listen to our songs that have greater messages, political messages and use them as a rallying cry.
 I just hope that the music we are creating will bring people together.
 I think we are making an effort to really say something and be an American band.
 I hope that in some way, we help shift consciousness to a positive place and bring dark things into the light."

 Activism

-Hölljes is a vocal activist around public interest issues such as Women's rights, #MeToo movement, Black Lives Matter, environmental activism, and immigration rights, among others.
+Brittany Hölljes is a vocal activist around public interest issues such as Women's rights, #MeToo movement, Black Lives Matter, environmental activism, and immigration rights, among others.
 She has also used her platform to urge her fans to vote.

-Hölljes was sexually assaulted when she was 13, which she publicly announced in 2018 through both the publishing of a personal essay and the release of a Delta Rae song called "Hands Dirty."
+Brittany Hölljes was sexually assaulted when she was 13, which she publicly announced in 2018 through both the publishing of a personal essay and the release of a Delta Rae song called "Hands Dirty."
 She co-wrote the song with her brother and fellow Delta Rae band member, Ian Hölljes.
 It was released just days after the Kavanaugh hearings because, as she said, "I can't hold it back anymore."

 She spoke about her reasons for writing this song: "We wrote "Hands Dirty" because we refuse to give up on the inevitable, equitable future.
 We believe that women will rise and claim our place as leaders in this world because the future is up to us – as women and for anyone who believes in equality.
 Women are not a monolith, we have diverse beliefs, but we all will benefit when women are in positions of power — representing our diversity of experiences and inspiring the next generation to further the progress."

-Hölljes is also the lead singer for the song, "All Good People", which is an activism song Delta Rae wrote in response to the Charleston church shooting and in support of the Black Lives Matter movement.
+Brittany Hölljes is also the lead singer for the song, "All Good People", which is an activism song Delta Rae wrote in response to the Charleston church shooting and in support of the Black Lives Matter movement.